Nine Network Productions Logo PNG

 1968 – 1969

-The designers simplified the logo of the TV network: they removed the outline of Australia, leaving only the inscription.
+The designers simplified the TV network’s logo by removing the outline of Australia, leaving only the inscription.
 At the same time, the article “THE” appeared above the words “NATIONAL NINE NETWORK.”
-All four lines were left justified.
+All four lines were left-justified.
 Glyphs have become wider and bolder.
-Overall, the font resembled Foundation Sans Black Extended by FontSite Inc. The initial letters “N,” located one below the other, has been enlarged.
+Overall, the font resembled Foundation Sans Black Extended by FontSite Inc. The initial letters “N,” located one below the other, have been enlarged.

 1969 – 2006

 The most famous emblem of Nine Network Productions appeared in 1969.
-Its first black and white version was used until 2006 – it remained even after the television network was renamed in 1987 and became known as Nine Network Australia.
-The graphic sign contained a large number 9 on the right side.
-And on the left were nine small circles, lined up in three rows of three circles each.
+Its first black-and-white version was used until 2006; it remained even after the television network was renamed in 1987 and became known as Nine Network Australia.
+The graphic sign contained the numeral 9 on the right side.
+And on the left were nine small circles, lined up in three rows of three.
 Brian Sadgrove designed this logo.

 2001 – 2006